Catalog Metadata

 Query a table's catalog⚓︎

-To view the total size, in bytes, of the table my-data:
+To view the total table size in bytes, use

 Metadata⚓︎